 Even worse is when the Y2K bug takes over, Dick Clark says "Oh, no, it's happening" and melts to reveal a robotic skeleton (a la the T1000 in Terminator 2: Judgment Day).
 Back then, it was just a joke about Dick Clark's seemingly perpetual youth.
 Now, it's not so funny thanks to the stroke he had in 2004 and his death in 2012.

 Nightmare Fuel: Few things are as disturbing in The Simpsons as Homer and Bart exploding in deep space, even if it happens off-camera.

 The "Life's a Glitch, Then You Die" short in general, since it takes a very real concept (computer glitches) to an extreme (the breakdown of society).

-- Values Dissonance: The final few minutes of "Life's a Glitch, and Then You Die", where Mel Gibson and Ron Howard are among the A-listers on the Mars rocket, while Spike Lee is on the rocket to the sun.
-The former can be excused at the time on account of having been a recent guest, and still being a few years away from his public fallout.
+Values Dissonance: The final few minutes of "Life's a Glitch, and Then You Die", where Mel Gibson, Mark McGwire and Ron Howard are among the A-listers on the Mars rocket, while Spike Lee is on the rocket to the sun.
+The former two can be excused at the time on account of having been then-recent guests, and still being a few years away from his public fallout while McGwire, then a breakout baseball star, would publicly admit to steroid usage over a decade later after initially denying it, making the athletic feats he did at the time look suspect in hindsight.
 Ron Howard is a little more spotty though; while he has had a reputation as being a perfect gentleman, even then he was hit or miss at the box office, and his better films still being a couple years off.
 The worst that can be said about Spike Lee, by contrast, is his oft-polarizing nature, but few can deny his level of artistic integrity, or his level of accomplishment.
-The writers at least have regretted putting him on the latter rocket in retrospect.
+The writers at least have regretted putting him and the Rev. Al Sharpton on the latter rocket in retrospect.